Classic Pavlova Recipe: A Beginners Guide

 By following these tips and tricks you increase your chances of getting a PERFECT pavlova with a crisp exterior and marshmallow inside without sinking or cracking.

-Ingredients You Need To Make Classic Pavlova
+Simple Ingredients To Make Classic Pavlova

 - White vinegar – I use the white vinegar to wipe down the mixing bowl.
 It helps get rid of any fat residue that may be on your bowl which can prevent your meringue from whipping up properly.
+You can use apple cider or fresh lemon juice vinegar too.

 - Eggs – couple important things.
 Measure out by weight using kitchen scales.
 When separating, using cold eggs makes this an easier process.
 Make sure you get no egg yolks in your white otherwise your meringue will not whip up properly.